dhaygudev3/-Roxiler-Systems-Assignment/README.md

 8. Displays transactions of the selected month irrespective of the year using the API.
 9. Search transaction box filters transactions based on title/description/price using the API.
 10. Clears the search box to display the initial list of transactions for the selected month using the API.
-11 .Transactions Statistics
+11. Transactions Statistics
 12. Displays total sale amount, total sold items, and total not sold items for the selected month.
 13. Fetches data from the created API to populate the statistics box.
 14. Transactions Bar Chart
 15. Displays a bar chart showing the price range and the number of items in that range for the selected month.
-16 .Applies the selected month from the dropdown (above the table) to fetch data from the API.
+16. Applies the selected month from the dropdown (above the table) to fetch data from the API.
 Enjoy using the product transaction management system!